sgullen-dev/mission-planner/README.md

 ## What I'd add in production

 - Backend persistence and auth, replacing `localStorage`.
-- A light theme — the palette is already tokenized as CSS custom properties, so the swap is mechanical.
+- A light theme - the palette is already tokenized as CSS custom properties, so the swap is simple.
 - Vehicle simulation: animate a vessel along the route with progress and ETA from the per-leg distances already computed.
 - A full keyboard-accessibility pass: ARIA roles, focus management, screen-reader testing.